theicenet/theicenet-cryptography/README.md

 }
 ```

-The `blockMode` of operation to be used must be set up in the `application.yml`.
+The `blockMode` of operation to be used must be set in the `application.yml`.

 ```yaml
 cryptography: